yogeshchandrasekharuni/fast-agent/README.md

 ### Marimo

 [Marimo](https://github.com/marimo-team/marimo) is a reactive Python notebook that replaces Jupyter and Streamlit.
-Here's the same file "finder" agent from [Quickstart](#quickstart) implemented in Marimo:
+Here's the "file finder" agent from [Quickstart](#quickstart) implemented in Marimo:

 <img src="https://github.com/user-attachments/assets/139a95a5-e3ac-4ea7-9c8f-bad6577e8597" width="400"/>